What has been done so far?

 What other engagement will be taking place in the future?

-How long will it take to walk from the car park to the station?
+How long will it take to walk from the the station to The Springs?

 Will this new station result in any closures of existing stations, or impact on current service provision?